OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114IntroAndLightBot.rst

 .. admonition:: Try It Yourself

    Play the first two levels of LightBot to try things out here:

+   .. raw:: html

-    <a href="https://www.lightbot.lu/" target="_blank">LightBot</a>
+      &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.lightbot.lu/" target="_blank">LightBot</a>

    Be sure your browser window is tall enough to see the "Instructions" label in the upper right of the game.

 The LightBot game illustrates several basic programming concepts.
 The robot itself is an **object**, and we can request it to perform specific actions that